docknetwork/api-docs/source/index.html.md

 ```

-Whether a credential/presentation is verified or not
+This is a schema that used to define whether a credential/presentation is verified or not

 ### Properties